 Cognac is complicated.
 It’s a region of thousands of growers and producers, but in reality it’s controlled by four brands— Hennessy, Martell, Rémy Martin, and Courvoisier.
 In the U.S., the so-called Big Four sell about 90 percent of the Cognac consumed, with Hennessy alone accounting for 60 percent.
 The majority of those sales are of one product: Hennessy VS. Prices, aging, and pretty much any other rule about what’s allowed and what’s not is effectively set by these Big Four.
 They wield their power.
 “The big guys have always set the rules,” says Alexandre Gabriel, president of Pierre Ferrand.

 My own relationship with Cognac is complicated.
 I love Cognac and I’ve covered the spirit for almost 15 years, spending significant time in the region.
 But I’m still very much an outsider.
 One reason is that I advocate for smaller brands, which naturally puts me in opposition to the Big Four.
-(To read more on that, and more about Cognac in general, click on my comprehensive report here).

 The video in this newsletter is from this past winter, when I spent a day barrel hunting with Guilhem Grosperrin, a Cognac merchant based in the city of Saintes.